0x9ONU/Obsidian-Notes/3 - Junior Year/Fall 2024/Computer Architecture/Week 10/HW/Computer Architecture HW 5.md

 ### c) ALUSrcB1

 `ALUSrcB1` controls whether or not the ALU will take in a value from a register or a constant (+4) into it’s second value.
 Much like the `ResultSrc1` being stuck to zero, this signal will also greatly hurt the fetch clock.
 During fetch, the instruction would be taken in and $PC+4$ is calculated and is placed in the `PC` register.
 However, if `ALUSrcB1` is stuck-on-zero, it will fail to create $PC+4$ and will instead calculate $PC+RD2$.
-This will
+This will then be placed and taken into the `PC` register since PCWrite will be set to high during the fetch instruction.
+This will make it such that for all instructions but jump and successful branch instructions will randomly jump the program counter and lead to untested behavior or crashing.

+### d) ALUSrCB0

+`ALUSrcB0` controls whether or not if either if a register value or the immediate is taken as the second operand for the ALU.
+This can be devastating as it prevents any immediate being used in the ALU during both the *decode* AND *execution* steps.
+For decode, `jal` and `beq` rely on the correct immediate to be read in so it knows where PC should jump to.
+However, without ALUSrcB0 working correctly, it will calculate $PC + RD2$ instead of $PC + imm$, which will make PC jump to a random spot or completely out of bounds.
+Similarly, it will not calculate the correct pointer for both the `lw` and `sw` instruction, which will make any memory operations a low chance of actually loading or storing the correct information in memory or causing a crash.
+Immediate-type instructions will also be wrong as they will not be able to take in the immediate for calculations.
+This will make it such that

+### e) ALUSrcA1

+### f) ALUSrcA0

+### g) ImmSrc1

+### h) ImmSrc0

+### i) RegWrite

+### j) PCUpdate

+### k) Branch

+### l) AdrSrc

+### m) MemWrite

+### n) IRWrite